 3. Lube up joints and bearings.
 To help keep pivot points and bearings from rusting or seizing up, grease the bearings found on the wheels, the steering components and suspension.

 4. Stabilize the fuel.
 Fuel can deteriorate in as little as 30 days causing gum and varnish build-up in engines, which can result in hard starting engines, poor performance and a reduction in engine life.
-Add STA-BIL® “Storage” Fuel Stabilizer to fresh fuel to remove water, clean carburetors and fuel injectors, and to keep fuel fresh all winter.
+Add STA-BIL® “Storage” Fuel Stabilizer to fresh fuel to remove water, clean fuel injectors, and to keep fuel fresh all winter.
 Fresh fuel protects the engine from gum, varnish, rust, and corrosion and makes for an easy start come spring.

 So before you store, first add the fuel stabilizer (use 1 oz. to every 2.5 gallons of gasoline for STA-BIL® Brand).
 Then fill the tank 95 percent full of fresh fuel.
 This allows the fuel stabilizer to mix with the fresh fuel.
 Make sure to NOT top off the tank because when it gets warm again, the gas may expand, causing spills.
 Finally, run the engine for a few minutes to make sure the stabilized fuel is pulled into the carburetor and the injectors.